 The governing body monitors this policy on an annual basis.
-Any changes in policy will be communicated to parents and their views will be taken into consideration.
+Any substantive changes in policy will be communicated to parents and their views taken into account.
 These will be communicated to the full governing body, as necessary, if the policy needs modification.
 The